zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/intro.md

 You can use your Google account to sign up, or you can sign up with your email address and verify your email.

+## Quick Start

+See our Cookbooks/Ethereum section on our docs site for a quick start guide on how to deploy an Ethereum beacon and you'll get familiar with the platform in no time.

 ## Start with Reading the Platform Overview

 This section covers the system elements for the platform, and how they work together.
 It also shows you the code